 The two best ways to get faster are to (1) improve your technique, and (2) improve your cardiovascular conditioning.
 In the pool, it’s easier to monitor and adjust technique.
 In the pool, it’s also easier to do the “quality” work necessary to improve your conditioning.
 That said, training in open water is useful, I believe, in three regards:

-See, the chlorine box isn’t so bad!
-Especially if the chlorine box looks like this:
+The chlorine box isn’t so bad!
+Especially if it looks like this: